 - when reheating, take extra care your food is cooked all the way through

 It's important to make sure poultry, pork, burgers and sausages are cooked all the way through.
-If there's any pink meat or the juices have any pink or red in them, germs could be lurking.
+If there's any pink meat or the juices are pink or red, there could be germs.

 Some meat, such as steaks and joints of beef or lamb, can be served rare as long as the outside has been properly cooked.

 Make sure you put the right foods in the fridge – look out for a 'use by' date or 'keep refrigerated' on the label.

 - keep food at the right temperature (between 0°C and 5°C)

 - keep the fridge door closed as much as possible

 - wait for food to cool down before you put it in the fridge

 If the fridge is full, turn the temperature down to fight germs.

 Some germs can grow at cold temperatures – even in the fridge.
 To keep food safe, eat leftovers within two days.

 Keep food out of the fridge for the shortest time possible and when you're eating outside at a barbecue or picnic, use a cool bag or cool box.

-If you're putting out food for a party, try not to leave it out for more than four hours.
+If you're putting out food for a party, don't leave it out for more than four hours.

 - keep raw food such as meat, poultry and vegetables separate from ready-to-eat food

 - don't let raw meat drip onto other food – keep it in sealed containers at the bottom of your fridge

-- unless packaging around vegetables says ‘ready-to-eat’ you must wash, peel or cook them before eatingisteria
+- unless packaging around vegetables says ‘ready-to-eat’ you must wash, peel or cook them before eating

 If you’re over 60, pregnant, unwell or have a long-term medical condition, you’re at higher risk from listeria.

 How to avoid listeria